p00ya/qmk_firmware/docs/feature_auto_shift.md

 void autoshift_press_user(uint16_t keycode, bool shifted) {
     switch(keycode) {
         case KC_SCLN:
+            // Has to be here for shift mods, as otherwise it is set halfway through an action and
+            // Auto Shift thinks you're holding the mod and restores it on release (causing it to
+            // be stuck until you hit this or another shift key again). add_mods(MOD_BIT(KC_LSFT));
             // We don't want to send the key until it's released, but need to know the shift state. as_colon[1] = shifted;
             return;